Markf1994/segretaria-digitale-frontend/README.md

 ## Chat Integration

 The dashboard displays a small chat box powered by OpenAI.
-Configure `VITE_OPENAI_KEY` in your `.env` file with a valid API key to enable it.
+Messages are sent to `/chat` on your backend, which must forward them to OpenAI.
+Configure the backend with an `OPENAI_KEY` environment variable containing a valid API key to enable the feature.

 ## Backend API